Skip to content

 • Drusen absent: absence of drusen

-If there are 0 risk factors, the probability of growth within 5 years is only 3%, but it rises to 38% with 1 factor and over 50% with 2 or more factors.
+When there are zero risk factors, the probability of growth within five years is only 3%, but with one risk factor it rises to 38%, and with two or more it exceeds 50%.

 The size classification according to the COMS protocol is shown below.
-It is used to select treatment strategy.
+It is used for selecting treatment strategies.

 Small1.0–2.5 mm5.0–16.0 mm